lov-1234/QuoraDuplicateChecker/Readme.txt

 The lb_data_logistic file contains the data analysis and the lb_transformers contains the bert trained transformers.
-I exhaused all the computing units and therefore was not able to produce a single jupiter notebook.
+This project was completed in 2024 January.